Orsted joins local consortium for Norwegian offshore wind bids

-Global offshore wind leader Orsted (ORSTED.CO) is joining a consortium with renewable energy firms Fred.
+OSLO (Reuters) - Global offshore wind leader Orsted is joining a consortium with renewable energy firms Fred.
 Olsen Renewables and Hafslund Eco to develop offshore wind in Norway and bid in upcoming award rounds, the firms said on Wednesday.

 The consortium would bid for both areas.
 Soerlige Nordsjoe II is suitable for bottom-fixed turbines, while Utsira Nord is suitable for floating wind turbines, a new technology.